 - Optimize for search.
 Inserting the right keywords into both essential and enhanced content will help product pages in the SERP rankings on Amazon as well as external search engines.

-- Invest in Amazon Marketing Services (AMS) to boost discoverability.
-Once you’ve got your content optimized, advertising with AMS ensures consumers can find your products.
+- Invest in Amazon Advertising to boost discoverability.
+Once you’ve got your content optimized, advertising ensures consumers can find your products.

 - Evaluate and Adjust.
 Content requires upkeep and care.
-As you learn from your AMS campaigns, adjust your content to meet consumer needs and further increase its discoverability.
+As you learn from your Amazon Advertising campaigns, adjust your content to meet consumer needs and further increase its discoverability.